Common Lisp the Language, 2nd Edition

 name by defining a local function or local macro (such as by

-which case nil
+which case nil is returned.

-may be used with
+setf may be used with

-to install a function as the
+compiler-macro-function to install a function as the

 expansion function for the compiler macro name, in the same

-manner as for macro-function
+manner as for macro-function.
+Storing the value

-removes any existing compiler macro definition.
+nil removes any existing compiler macro definition.
 As with

-stored value must be
+macro-function, a non-nil stored value must be

 a function of two arguments, the entire macro call and the environment.

-The second argument to compiler-macro-function
+The second argument to compiler-macro-function must be

-omitted when it is used with setf
+omitted when it is used with setf.

 [Function]

-compiler-macroexpand
+compiler-macroexpand form

-&optional
+&optional env

-compiler-macroexpand-1
+compiler-macroexpand-1 form

-&optional
+&optional env

-These are just like macroexpand
+These are just like macroexpand and

-except that the expander function is obtained
+macroexpand-1 except that the expander function is obtained

-as if by a call to compiler-macro-function
+as if by a call to compiler-macro-function on the

 car of the form rather than by a call to

-.
+macro-function.
 Note that compiler-macroexpand

 performs repeated expansion but compiler-macroexpand-1